JohnBinford/AppleWood-Pointe/readme.md

   - Jack-W just submitted some nice tools!
   - Linelle-J recently submitted 10 nice tools!
   - Ralph-L recently submitted a few nice tools!
-  - THe pictures of the Eden Prarie shop have move to their own page - see link below.
+  - The pictures of the Eden Prarie shop have moved to their own page - see link below.
   - Eventually, to keep the main page fresh and simple, older offerings will be moved to "CraftsMen" as new offerings come in.

 #### Suggestions: